Initiate a Real-Time Payments request

 }

-There are a number of error messages that you may receive when submitting your payment request.
+}You may encounter several error messages when submitting your payment request.
 The Global Payments API uses standard HTTP response codes and provides additional detail through the error response payload.
 For more information, see Error Codes.

 Related